Distinct Distances: Open Problems and Current Bounds: Subsets with no repeated distances

-In the open problems book of Brass, Moser, and Pach \cite{BMP05}, they offer a problem of a similar flavor.
+The open problems book of Brass, Moser, and Pach \cite{BMP05} offers another problem of a similar flavor.
 Let $\s'(n)$ denote the maximum number satisfying the property that every set of $n$ points in the plane contains a subset of $\s'(n)$ points that do not span any isosceles triangles.

 \begin{problem} {\bf (Brass, Moser, and Pach \cite{BMP05})} Find the asymptotic value of $\s'(n)$. \end{problem}